stolostron/rhacm-docs/_pages/board_maintenance.md

   - Prioritize issues if needed
   - Assign any unassigned issues
   - Check for issues sitting in verificication (what is needed to close them?)

+# Milestones

+  - To avoid all doc work going into 2.3 and not spread out across sprints, use sprint milestones for release work that is tied to a dev issue.
+  - Use refresh labels for valid refresh changes.
+  - Blogs can go into a release milestone, for example, `2.3`.
+Please also label `blog`.
+  - DDF items are often requests from Red Hatters for enhancements to the product.
+These are treated as RFEs via the Jira process.
+  - DDF items are also often requests for doc enhancements.
+Label them enhancements, not bugs.
+Get with developers to see what changes make sense, if any.
+  - DDF items are also not opened in the proper milestone.
+Please change before you move from `untriage`.
+  -